Known issues

 ALTER TABLE

 statement cannot be profiled in Compute Cluster enabled environments.
-Cluster Sensitivity Profilers and Hive Column Profilers will not be able to apply tags to the values. - CDPDSS-3401: Profiler is shown as running in DSS App on deleting default compute cluster
+Cluster Sensitivity Profilers and Hive Column Profilers will not be able to apply tags to the values. - CDPDSS-3387: Profiling of struct or composite data type are not supported in Cloudera Data Catalog

 - Profiling of struct or composite data type are not supported in Cloudera Data Catalog.
 When profiling tables with such data. the profiling job will be stuck in the Undetermined status.